Raphhh/samurai/README.md

 #### Install recommended modules

-You can also install all the recommended packages with the `install` action.
+You can install all the recommended packages with the `install` action.

 ```console
 $ samurai module install